Actinium: Applications

 ^{225}Ac is applied in medicine to produce ^{213}Bi|link=Bismuth-213 in a reusable generator or can be used alone as an agent for radiation therapy, in particular targeted alpha therapy (TAT).
 This isotope has a half-life of 10 days, making it much more suitable for radiation therapy than ^{213}Bi (half-life 46 minutes).
 Additionally, ^{225}Ac decays to nontoxic ^{209}Bi rather than toxic lead, which is the final product in the decay chains of several other candidate isotopes, namely ^{227}Th, ^{228}Th, and ^{230}U. Not only ^{225}Ac itself, but also its daughters, emit alpha particles which kill cancer cells in the body.
-The major difficulty with application of ^{225}Ac was that intravenous injection of simple actinium complexes resulted in their accumulation in the bones and liver for a period of tens of years.
+The major difficulty with the application of ^{225}Ac was that intravenous injection of simple actinium complexes resulted in their accumulation in the bones and liver for a period of tens of years.
 As a result, after the cancer cells were quickly killed by alpha particles from ^{225}Ac, the radiation from the actinium and its daughters might induce new mutations.
 To solve this problem, ^{225}Ac was bound to a chelating agent, such as citrate, ethylenediaminetetraacetic acid (EDTA) or diethylene triamine pentaacetic acid (DTPA).
 This reduced actinium accumulation in the bones, but the excretion from the body remained slow.
 Much better results were obtained with such chelating agents as HEHA (1,4,7,10,13,16-hexaazacyclohexadecane-N,N′,N″,N‴,N‴′,N‴″-hexaacetic acid) or DOTA (1,4,7,10-tetraazacyclododecane-1,4,7,10-tetraacetic acid) coupled to trastuzumab, a monoclonal antibody that interferes with the HER2/neu receptor.
 The latter delivery combination was tested on mice and proved to be effective against leukemia, lymphoma, breast, ovarian, neuroblastoma and prostate cancers.

 The medium half-life of ^{227}Ac (21.77 years) makes it a very convenient radioactive isotope in modeling the slow vertical mixing of oceanic waters.
 The associated processes cannot be studied with the required accuracy by direct measurements of current velocities (of the order 50 meters per year).
-However, evaluation of the concentration depth-profiles for different isotopes allows estimating the mixing rates.
+However, evaluation of the concentration depth profiles for different isotopes allows estimating the mixing rates.
 The physics behind this method is as follows: oceanic waters contain homogeneously dispersed ^{235}U. Its decay product, ^{231}Pa, gradually precipitates to the bottom, so that its concentration first increases with depth and then stays nearly constant. ^{231}Pa decays to ^{227}Ac; however, the concentration of the latter isotope does not follow the ^{231}Pa depth profile, but instead increases toward the sea bottom.
-This occurs because of the mixing processes which raise some additional ^{227}Ac from the sea bottom.
-Thus analysis of both ^{231}Pa and ^{227}Ac depth profiles allows researchers to model the mixing behavior.
+This occurs because of the mixing processes, which raise some additional ^{227}Ac from the sea bottom.
+Thus, analysis of both ^{231}Pa and ^{227}Ac depth profiles allows researchers to model the mixing behavior.

 There are theoretical predictions that AcH_{x} hydrides (in this case with very high pressure) are a candidate for a near room-temperature superconductor as they have T_{c} significantly higher than H_{3}S, possibly near 250 K.